-The Key Skills Every Call Centre Agent Should Possess
+The 4 Key Skills Every Great Customer Service Agent Should Possess

 Every time a customer service representative answers a call he or she is representing one of our client companies and the caller expects first-rate customer support.
 Each customer service representative should have certain qualities which ensure that each client is represented in a professional and friendly manner.
 Each representative must be well versed in the application of soft skills because satisfied customers bring repeat business and in some cases, they also become brand advocates.